Long Island Bonefishing Lodge March 2015

 7 available spots.
-Reserve yours with a $500 deposit by December 31st.
+Reserve your spot with a $500 deposit.

 Long Island bonefishing flats consist of mostly hard sand bottom spotted with turtle grass.
 At least 70% of Long Island bonefishing flats are wadable flats making it an ideal ‘ assisted’ DIY destination.